By John Wragg

 “The one thing I’ve found since I’ve got to know Wayne Rooney is that he absolutely loves playing his football and you can bet that he would love as well to turn over United in the FA Cup,” says Bruce.

 Rooney, 34, is following in the steps of Bruce, who left a trophy-laden nine years with Manchester United to drop down a level and join Birmingham City.
+Find out where Rooney could find himself a landing spot with the top football tips expert advice.

 “I took a step down to simply prolong my career,” recalls Bruce.
 “But I think Wayne’s is a bit more calculated in that he has joined Derby in the Championship because he wants to go into coaching.